-- Students may preregister for a maximum of two (2) Five College courses.
-During the add/drop period, students may request additional Five College courses.
+- Students may preregister during April or November for a maximum of two (2) Five College courses for the upcoming semester.
+During the add/drop period at the beginning of the semester, students may request and register for additional Five College courses.

 - Students follow the Hampshire College academic calendar dates and deadlines for registering, dropping, and withdrawing from Five College courses.

-- Students taking Five College courses are subject to the grading system, calendar, and academic honor system of the institution where they are taking the course, and must take all exams at the times scheduled.
+- Students taking Five College courses receive grades according to the host institutions grading system.
+They must take all exams at the times scheduled.
 Some instructors in the other four institutions will provide a written evaluation in addition to (not in place of) the required grade, upon student request.
 Students with questions about a grade received should contact the professor of the course.